ALPINE INVESTORS ENVIRONMENTAL, SOCIAL AND GOVERNANCE POLICY

 At Alpine, we believe that the private equity industry has the opportunity to create jobs, grow businesses, distribute wealth, increase employee engagement, and affect positive change in the world.

-Generally, Alpine’s investment professionals are primarily responsible for ensuring that consideration of ESG issues is integrated into private equity investment decisions.
-Alpine’s investment professionals are trained and assisted by Alpine’s ESG team, consisting of the Director of Compliance and a Financial Operations Analyst.
-Where additional subject matter expertise is needed, Alpine’s investment professionals may consider utilizing external resources to advise them on an appropriate course of action.
+Generally, Alpine’s investment professionals will seek to ensure that consideration of ESG issues is integrated into private equity investment decisions.
+Alpine’s investment professionals are trained and assisted by Alpine’s ESG Team.
+Where additional subject matter expertise is needed, Alpine’s investment professionals and ESG Team utilize external resources to advise them on an appropriate course of action.

-Inform members of the Alpine investment staff of this ESG Policy and periodically seek input from them on its implementation and effectiveness.
+1. Make this ESG Policy available to members of the Firm, including requiring attestation on an annual basis, and periodically seek input from them on its implementation and effectiveness.

-Seek to be accessible to, and be willing to engage with, relevant stakeholders either directly or through representatives of portfolio companies.
+6. Seek to be accessible to, and be willing to engage with, relevant stakeholders either directly or through representatives of portfolio companies.

-Remain committed to compliance with applicable national, state, and local labor laws; support the payment of competitive wages and benefits to employees; and seek to provide a safe and healthy workplace in conformance with national and local law.
+7. Remain committed to compliance with applicable national, state, and local labor laws; support the payment of competitive wages and benefits to employees; and seek to provide a safe and healthy workplace in conformance with national and local law.

 8. Remain reasonably informed about ESG developments and best practices within the private equity industry and periodically consider changes and additions to this ESG Policy based on those developments.

 Alpine is dedicated to transparent reporting to investors and will endeavor to provide annual updates on significant milestones achieved along with goals for the future.
 The Firm values the ESG-related expertise of our investors and will make every commercially reasonable effort to align our responsible investing goals with theirs.